denniskb/hy475/assign2_ekf/README.md

 ![plot euler](plot3.png)

 The effect is even more amplified with noise turned on.
 This is because in its current form the filter uses Euler integration in order to advance the rocket's dynamics.
 Your homework is to rewrite the dynamics equations to use Taylor expansion and complete the EKF implementation.
-The template code is designed to follow [slide 31](https://www.csd.uoc.gr/~hy475/lectures/2.kalman.ppt) from your lectures as close as possible which it references heavily in comments.
+Please submit your [base64](https://www.utilities-online.info/base64)-encoded code together with your name and student ID no. to denniskb(at)csd.uoc.gr **by 1 Apr '21**.

 ### Tips (read carefully)
 <details>